giltal/RetroESP32-P4/README.md

 - Performance tuning
 - Emulator fixes
 - UI improvements
-- New apps running from SD card directly
+- **New apps running from SD card directly** (In the Git there is a ready to use project with nice demo)

 ## 📜 License